 The poorer the water quality, the stronger the argument to move away from stainless steel tanks, as impurities in the water can eat away at the silver in the weld, causing pinhole leaking and eventual failure.
 While stainless steel tanks have longer warranties, no manufacturer will honour a warranty if the TDS (Total Dissolved Solids) of the water is in excess of 600 ppm (parts per million).

-Glass lined tanks have a magnesium sacrificial anode, that ensures potable water quality (drinkable), by attracting the impurities away from the surrounding water supply.
+Glass lined tanks have a magnesium sacrificial anode that ensures potable water quality (drinkable), by attracting the impurities away from the surrounding water supply.
 The anode can knock against the glass and electric element, causing “hot spots” on the element, or glass cracking/crazing, if transported lying down.
-It is vital that they are stored and transported standing up.
+It is vital that they are stored and transported standing upright.

-However, even with a stainless steel tank, if water is left stagnant for two weeks, you will have some hydrogen build-up which is indicated by the spurting of a hot water tap when it is first opened.
+However, even with a stainless steel tank, if water is left unused for two weeks, you will have some hydrogen build-up; which is indicated by the spurting of a hot water tap when it is first opened.